5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Fake_Firmware_Hub_(SSDT-FWHD)/README.md

 ## Notes and Credits
 - Make sure the name of the LPC bus is consistent with the name uses in your `DSDT` (either `LPCB` or `LPC`)
-- Baio1977 for providing the SSDT
+- Thanks to Baio1977 for providing the SSDT